 Related Post | Things to do and see in Athens for backpackers

-4. Gaze at the view of Myrtos Beach
+#4 Gaze at the view of Myrtos Beach – The Most Famous Beach in Kefalonia

 Sunbeds and umbrellas are readily available to rent, and there’s a range of local Tavernas and shops within walking distance.
 Why not stay to watch the fantastic sunset?

-6. A visit to the fishing village of Fiscardo
+#6 A Visit to the Coastal Fishing Village of Fiscardo

+Fiscardo is one of the most picturesque villages in Greece!
 This former fishing village is now an upmarket resort.
-There are plenty of things to do in Fiscardo, including spotting the superyachts lining the promenade and visiting all the unique shops and tavernas.
+There are plenty of things to do in Fiscardo, including spotting the superyachts and fishing boats lining the promenade and visiting all the unique shops and tavernas.

 As Fiscardo was almost untouched by the great earthquake in 1953, it’s a great insight into how Kefalonia used to be.
 You’ll feel like a time traveller.